chtoucas/Abc/README.md

 string value = maybe.ValueOrElse("other");
 // We may delay the creation of the replacement value.
 Here the example is a bit
-// contrive, we should imagine a situation where the replacement value is
+// contrive, we should imagine a situation where the creation of the replacement
+// value is an expensive operation, for instance when retrieved from a remote
+// source.
-// retrieved from an external source. string value = maybe.ValueOrElse(() => "other");
+string value = maybe.ValueOrElse(() => "other");

 // If maybe is empty, throw InvalidOperationException.